 Geography Fieldwork involves a mandatory four day fieldwork excursion.
-In the past this has been to the Dorset Coast at an approximate cost of £200 per student.
+In the past this has been to the Dorset Coast at an approximate cost of £250 per student.
 This is a fantastic opportunity to develop the skills you acquire in the classroom and see Geography in a completely different way.

-A Grade 5 in GCSE Geography.
+A minimum of a Grade 5 in GCSE Geography.